 Rider Classifications, Skill Levels and Time Schedules

-- This is a National event designed to test riders trying to qualify for the US ISDE Team.
+This is a national caliber event designed to test riders ability.
+It is not a beginners enduro....
 It is not intended to be for beginner riders.

 It is not unusual for more than half of the riders to DNF (Did Not Finish) because they don't make it to the checks on time.

 When you get tired, you start to make mistakes.
 Mistakes lead to crashes.
 Crashes lead to injurys.

 One of the most important parts of this event is adhering to your assigned Time Schedule.
 Time Schedules are structured such that the most skilled riders are given the least amount of time to complete the course while the least skilled riders are given most amount of time to complete the course.
 There are 3 time schedules in the Idaho City 100 which are directly related to the rider skill levels (below).

 Your score will be based on completing the course in the time allotted.
 You will be penalized for going thru a check too soon and you will be penalized for going thru a check too late.
 The person with the least score (penalty points), wins.

 The Idaho City 100 uses 4 Skill Level identifiers.
 Each Skill Level is directly tied to one of the 3 Time Schedules.
 The Skill Levels are as follows:

 AA - National Level Expert Riders